 If you spectate the alert of HTML:Script-inf detection, it looks like that your PC has a problem.
 All viruses are dangerous, without any exceptions.
 HTML:Script-inf [Susp] is a malicious application that aims at opening your PC to further malware injection.
 The majority of the modern malware variants are complex and can download various other viruses.
 Getting the HTML:Script-inf virus often means getting a nasty thing that can act like spyware or stealer, downloader, and a backdoor.
 Seeing this detection means that you must perform the removal as fast as possible.

 Any malware exists with the only target – generate profits on you1.
 And the developers of these things are not thinking about morality – they use all possible tactics.
-Grabbing your personal data, getting the commission for the advertisements you watch for them, exploiting your system components to mine cryptocurrencies – that is not the full list of what they do.
+Grabbing your data, getting the commission for the advertisements you watch for them, and exploiting your system components to mine cryptocurrencies is not the full list of what they do.
 Do you like to be a riding equine?
 That is a rhetorical question.

 What does the pop-up with HTML:Script-inf detection mean?